the-teachingRSE-project/competencies/competencies.md

               & Locally-based & RSE-Team based & Locally-based & RSE-Team based &\\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{NEW}&
-    Struggles to learn new methods and skills due to split research focus between research goal and software project.&
+    May struggle to learn new methods and skills due to split research focus between research goal and software project.&
     Gets support from the RSE team to explore new methods and skills, make relevant contacts and learn more about the domain.& Has increased interest in learning new methods and skills, but still prioritises domain research.&
-    As per Individual (RSE team).&
+    As team-based individual&
     Should reach out to relevant local groups to facilitate training and sharing of know-how on new technical processes and tooling.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     \gls{RC}&
-    Is familiar with the research life cycle in their domain, especially when embedded in a research team.&
+    Is familiar with the \gls{RC} in their domain, especially when embedded in a research team.&
     Is familiar with the \gls{RC},
       although they may not have domain knowledge, which a group can provide.&